-In Pearson's Correlation Analysis, the strength of linear connections between independent variables with each other and with dependent variables was calculated.
+In Pearson's Correlation Analysis, the strength of linear connections between independent variables with each other and with dependent variables were calculated.
 All factors were correlated with each other.
 The highest correlation was between CS and LI, indicating that Customer Satisfaction was closely related to their loyalty to an OTA website.
-Other independent variables were correlated with LI at .160, .196, .235, .262, .243, and .059 for IQ, SE, WF, CR, PF, and VA respectively.
-From Multiple Regression Analysis, it can be concluded that CS and CR were the two factors that had direct significant positive effects on Customer Loyalty with B = .699 and B = .134 respectively.
-It inferred that the higher the customer relationship and satisfaction dimension of the website customers perceive when using it, the higher the level of customer loyalty increases.
+Other independent variables were correlated with LI at .160, .196, .235, .262, .243, and .059 for IQ, SE, WF, CR, PF, and VA Multiple Regression respectively.
+From Analysis, it can be concluded that CS and CR were the two factors that had direct significant positive effects on Customer Loyalty with B = .699 and B = .134 respectively.
+It inferred higher customer relationship that the and satisfaction dimension of the website customers perceive when using it, the higher level of customer loyalty increases.
 Besides, the model summary table showed that R square was .483, which infers that 48.3% variation of Customer Loyalty to OTA websites was explained by the model.